2020 Badminton Asia Team Championships: Seedings

-Draw
+Drawn groups

 The draw was held on 29 January 2020, at the Century Park Hotel in Manila.
 Both men's and women's team group stage consist of four groups with three teams.

 However, due to the withdrawal of China and Hong Kong, the men's tournament groups were re-drawn on 10 February 2020.
 No redrawing was made for the women's tournament despite the withdrawal of India.